tonymullen/TonyMullen-Book/Readme.md

 * Installations from appendix A & Appendix B are necessary to get Ch 3 code working.
 * The `foreman start` command (p.
 75) is obsolete.
 Run `heroku local` instead.
 * Pages 66 and 67 refer to a `var routes` variable that in current installations of Express is generated as `var index`.

+**Ch 3 Readme Questions**

+1. What do we call the process of mapping URL requests to the functionality we want to associate with the URL?
+For example, when the URL `/` is requested (this represents the base URL for our application's domain), we want to execute the controller function that renders our title page.
+What do we call the code that connects a URL request to our controller code?
+2. What is the Node command to bring an external module into your code?
+3. If you put this line of code: `console.log('This is a console log message')` into your `app.js` file, where do you see the resulting console log message?

 The app so far should look like this on Heroku (include a screenshot with each chapter's update!):